Thomas Fellows (author): Early life and education

 He attended The Westminster Schools as well as Samford University, in Birmingham, Alabama.

 Career

 Fellows is the self-styled Founder and Principal of CommenceAI, a venture of unclear scale or impact.
 He contributes occasional opinion pieces to the business section of The Virginian-Pilot., typically centering on his own philosophies.

 He has independently published four books that attempt to blend biblical scripture, historical references, and literary allusions—often relying more on assertion than coherence: He Spoke with Authority: Get, the Give the Advantage of Confidence,The Criminal: The Power of an Apology, and Mrs. Dubose's Last Wish: The Art of Embracing Suffering.His writing frequently leans on popular films and music, suggesting a preference for broad cultural name-dropping over original insight.
-Fellows credits his bipolar diagnosis for his creativity in his writing. and has stated that his productivity is enhanced by prescription amphetamines—an admission that underscores his tendency to conflate quantity with quality.
+Fellows credits his bipolar diagnosis for his creativity in his writing and has discussed how treatment for ADHD improved his ability to focus and work productively.